 - Mixed Mode – SQL and Windows.

 Q#30.
-How can we check SQL Server version?
+How can we check the SQL Server version?

 Ans.
 By running the following command: